ckcollab/ericcarmichael/README.md

 Buildpack
 =========

-If hosting on heroku use the [getpelican buildpack](https://github.com/getpelican/heroku-buildpack-pelican)
+If hosting on heroku use a [pelican buildpack](https://github.com/ckcollab/heroku-buildpack-pelican)

 Fab commands
 ============